 The only challenge is that we are limited in our editing abilities by the languages of the EHN team (including French, Arabic, Spanish, Portuguese, Dutch).
 If there’s interest in posting pieces in other languages, we’ll be seeking fluent editors who want to assist with that process.

-Contributors will be considered who fit within the website’s larger goal of showcasing the environmental-related work and expertise of graduate students and early career scholars who identify as women, trans and non binary people.
+Contributors will be considered who fit within the website’s larger goal of showcasing the environmental-related work and expertise of graduate students and early career scholars who identify as women, trans and/or non binary people.

 For ideas, proposals, or questions, please reach out to us at: firstname.lastname@example.org